davetcoleman/baxter_cpp/README.md

  * ROS Groovy or Hydro
  * [gazebo_ros_pkgs](gazebosim.org/wiki/Tutorials#ROS_Integration) installed with the latest stand-alone version of Gazebo
- * The development version of baxter_msgs (Rethink will officially release this soon to baxter_common, otherwise email davetcoleman@gmail.com)
+ * The gazebo_dev version of [sdk-examples](https://github.com/RethinkRobotics/sdk-examples) - we are using the baxter_interface and head_control packages from the SDK

 ## Installation

 * Create a catkin workspace and cd into it:

 ```
+    mkdir -p ~/catkin_ws/src
     cd ~/catkin_ws/src
+    catkin_init_workspace
 ```

 * Checkout this repo